Students from Jodie Wentworth's Grade 4-5 Class at Hillcrest Elementary spread some cheer by visiting with seniors at Bastion Place recently.

 The school district's StrongStarts for early learners (newborns to age 5) are open.
-With a retirement and a few other little changes a few of the StrongStarts may be changing their hours/days of operation (Highland Park and the Outreach program) from the poster attached below.
-If you are planning on attending StrongStart for the first time please give the school a call just to double check.
+If you are planning on attending StrongStart for the first time please give the school a call just to double check times.
 Thank you!
 For more information please look for Early Learners under the drop down menu for Parents and Students on this website or call co-ordinator Jennifer Findlay at 250 833 2095.
 Click here for poster!

 2014-15 School Year Calendar